LLAW3301/docassemble-LLAW33012021S1FLPN2/README.md

 - Update the PSD (law students only)
 - Enough functionality to show all end points
 - Draft document template for results
-- comments throughout the code to explain whats going on
+- comments throughout the code to explain whats going on - DONE ON CSS
-- Fix FLPNprintout (gave me an error)
+- Fix FLPNprintout (gave me an error) - FIXED IT
-- Add text for cases where lawyer results is 0
+- Add text for cases where lawyer results is 0 - DONE
-- Fix text in results page (it refers to language whether or not the user said they needed it)
+- Fix text in results page (it refers to language whether or not the user said they needed it) - IDK WHAT THIS MEANS
-- Change CSS so that hyperlinks are visible (on welcome page)
+- Change CSS so that hyperlinks are visible (on welcome page) - IS THAT ALRIGHT?